Miami University Logo

 DIGITAL RESEARCH FELLOWSHIPS

-Successful applicants receive a $2,000 professional expense budget and substantial technical assistance from the Create and Innovate Department in King Library.
-The CID staff helps fellows develop and launch their projects over the course of a year.
+Successful applicants receive a $2,000 professional expense budget and substantial technical assistance for up to a year from the Create and Innovate Department in King Library.
 The nature of support is based on specific project needs.

 Applications should consist of a 1-2 page description of the proposed project indicating: